Connect with us

 Game 1 against their modern-day rivals proved to be a tense affair, with La Salle clinging to a slim two-run lead heading into the late innings.

-The Bulldogs chipped away in the seventh after what should have been a routine play at third turned costly, as Ezy Bautista’s throw while trying to catch Jherick Timban advancing went awry — allowing NU to capitalize and stay within striking distance.
+The Bulldogs chipped away in the seventh after what should have been a routine play at third turned costly, as Ezy Bautista’s throw while trying to catch Jherick Timban advancing went wrong — allowing NU to capitalize and stay within striking distance.

-“Nung nag-error ‘yung shortstop namin, first batter nag-error, so, masakit ‘yon para sa ‘min kasi ang goal namin is kailangan naming makuha ‘yung first batter ng every inning.
+“Nung nag-error ‘yung shortstop namin, first batter nag-error, so masakit ‘yon para sa‘min kasi ang goal namin is kailangan naming makuha ‘yung first batter ng every inning.
 Eh sa ninth inning pa ‘yun nangyari.
 Sabi ko lang, kumalma lang lahat kasi lamang pa kami ng isa, eh,” he said.

 “So, tying run lang ‘yung nasa first; ang sabi ko lang, ‘Kung tying run ‘yan, sige, tatapusin natin, pero ‘pag maka-score siya, papalo pa rin naman tayo eh, extra inning.
 Basta hold lang natin ‘to at bawi lang sa mga pagkakamali.’”